polymorphicshade/PolyAssistant.FramePack-Studio/user_guide.md

 If you are not familiar with Python, the most straightforward way to run FP-Studio is to use Docker.

 Windows users should install [Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/), Linux users should install [Docker Engine](https://docs.docker.com/engine/install/) for their distro.
+Unfortunately, due to GitHub Actions limitations we cannot provide builds compatible with Apple Silicon.

 Once you have Docker installed and running, you can use the `docker` command from any command prompt to interact with it.